Crawlers / Thursday January 1, 2026

 For users who run WordPress or eCommerce sites, the difference is even more visible.
 Managed hosting plans handle technical maintenance and optimize crawl accessibility, ensuring that good vs. bad bots are treated the right way.
 That means your site stays visible to search engines while staying protected from unwanted traffic.

-If you want a faster, safer, and more reliable hosting experience, check out our hosting plans.
-It is the simplest way to keep your website open to opportunity and closed to risk.
+So if you want a faster, safer, and more reliable hosting experience, check out HostArmada’s hosting plans.
+It’s the simplest way to keep your website open to opportunity and closed to risk.